oguzhan-yilmaz/karpenter-eks-vpc-secondary-cidr/README.md

 # karpenter-eks-vpc-secondary-cidr

-Docs on creating an EKS setup with Secondary CIDR block for IP addresses.
+Docs on creating an EKS setup with Secondary CIDR block for Pod IP addresses.
+Includes Karpenter configuration.

 This repo uses [eksdemo](https://github.com/awslabs/eksdemo) to create an EKS Cluster and install karpenter.